projectcontour/contour/site/content/docs/main/config/jwt-verification.md

 In the above example, the default route requires requests to carry JWTs that can be verified using provider-1.
 The second route _excludes_ requests to paths starting with `/css` from JWT verification, because it does not have a JWT verification policy.

+### Configuring TLS validation for the JWKS server

+By default, the JWKS server's TLS certificate will not be validated, but validation can be requested by setting the `spec.virtualhost.jwtProviders[].remoteJWKS.validation` field.
+This field has mandatory `caSecret` and `subjectName` fields, which specify the trusted root certificates with which to validate the server certificate and the expected server name.
+The `caSecret` can be a namespaced name of the form `<namespace>/<secret-name>`.
+If the CA secret's namespace is not the same namespace as the `HTTPProxy` resource, [TLS Certificate Delegation][5] must be used to allow the owner of the CA certificate secret to delegate, for the purposes of referencing the CA certificate in a different namespace, permission to Contour to read the Secret object from another namespace.

+**Note:** If `spec.virtualhost.jwtProviders[].remoteJWKS.validation` is present, `spec.virtualhost.jwtProviders[].remoteJWKS.uri` must have a scheme of `https`.

 ## Setting a default provider